shevernitskiy/amo/README.md

 manages to token refreshing and webhook handling.

 > ⚠️Due to awful API [docmentation](https://www.amocrm.ru/developers/content/crm_platform/api-reference) with tons of
-> mistakes, inaccuracies, examples mismatch and wrong types, lib may provide wrong typing (pls consider to make a PR)
+> mistakes, inaccuracies, examples mismatch and wrong types, lib may provide wrong typing (pls consider to make a PR),
 > WIP at this moment, api may changed.

 ## WIP